HNSDNS/docs/docs/support/index.md

 # Support

+**Important note: HNSDNS has been deprecated since August 1st, and will stop working in the near future.
+Support will still be provided as usual until September 4th.
+[More information](https://www.lumito.net/2025/08/01/deprecation-and-future-of-hnsdns/).**

 HNSDNS offers support for free.
 We just ask you to follow these simple guidelines, to provide a better support experience for everyone:

 !!! tip "Guidelines for contacting support"